jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 for sales on
 a dark web
 marketplace
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 100
 Messaging applications
 As online activities shift to mobile devices, mobile messaging applications have become increasingly popular for illicit activities.
-Popular messaging applicationssuch as Telegram, Discord, Signal, and WhatsAppare actively being used to share hacking methods, and trade in stolen credit cards, account credentials, exploitations of vulnerabilities, leaked source codes, and malware.
+Popular messaging applications—such as Telegram, Discord, Signal, and WhatsApp—are actively being used to share hacking methods, and trade in stolen credit cards, account credentials, exploitations of vulnerabilities, leaked source codes, and malware.
 Applications like these have replaced the secretive, hard\-to\-navigate dark web forums.
 In June 2023, Upstream discovered a post on a ransomware Telegram